Semiparametric Bayesian Difference-in-Differences

-Under double robust assumptions, however, the Bayesian procedure that achieves the BvM equivalence in Theorem \ref{thm:BvM} is not feasible, because it depends on the term $b_{0,\eta}$, which is a function of the unknown conditional mean $m_0$.
-Our objective is to maintain double robust conditions, while considering pilot estimators for the unknown functional parameters in $b_{0,\eta}$.
+Under double-robust assumptions, however, the Bayesian procedure that achieves the BvM equivalence in Theorem \ref{thm:BvM} is not feasible, because it depends on the term $b_{0,\eta}$, which is a function of the unknown conditional mean $m_0$.
+Our objective is to maintain double-robust conditions, while considering pilot estimators for the unknown functional parameters in $b_{0,\eta}$.
 The correction term $\widehat{b}_{\eta}$, as introduced in \eqref{recentering_term}, results in a feasible Bayesian procedure that satisfies the BvM theorem, as demonstrated below. \begin{theorem} Let Assumptions \ref{Ass:unconfounded}, \ref{Assump:NonDRSE}(i), \ref{Assump:Rate}, \ref{Assump:Donsker}, and \ref{Assump:Prior} hold.
 Consider the propensity score adjusted prior \eqref{prior:ps} on $\eta^m$ and an independent Dirichlet process prior on $F$.
 Then we have